gabriben/awesome-generative-information-retrieval/README.md

 ## Generative Document Retrieval

-For this section, we reuse the content of [awesome-generative-retrieval-models](https://github.com/Chriskuei/awesome-generative-retrieval-models) and give full credit to [Chriskuei](https://github.com/Chriskuei)!
+We jump-started this section by reusing the content of [awesome-generative-retrieval-models](https://github.com/Chriskuei/awesome-generative-retrieval-models) and give full credit to [Chriskuei](https://github.com/Chriskuei) for that!
+We now have added some content on top.

 ### Generate a Document ID as an identifier